peraza97/rshell/README.md

 this allows us to then use this postfix notation to then build a tree.

 # Known Bugs
 Currently, we are unable to account for precedence with parenthesis.
 In addition, we are unable to account for piping, or redirection in our Shell.
+When user input is redirected into the program with a file, the commands must end with an exit as the cin streambuffer will permanently be set to the bottom of the input file.
+Another bug with the shell scripts is as the inputs are not physically entered into the terminal.
+This causes our rshell to output the user info and host name and output every command (if it has an output) onto the same line.
+This info text can stack for multiple commands that do not have any outputs and are set to execute after each other.